Exploration & Preparation

 To start your journey abroad, our Explore Programs page offers a wealth of information, from Programs, Financial Planning, to Health and Safety and much more.
-Once you meet with an advisor, we will introduce you to your Horizons portal and other tools to help you prepare to launch your education abroad experience.
+All interested students will be invited join our EAO Canvas course, which will accompany you throughout your education abroad journey, from exploration, preparation, to reentry, and other tools to help you prepare to launch your education abroad experience.
 Redhawk students fly far and wide to discover more about themselves, gain field and language experience and develop themselves as global citizens.
-Our Hawks Around the World blog is a place to get an inside view into the experiences of fellow Redhawks.
+Our Redhawks Abroad blog is a place to get an inside view into the experiences of fellow Redhawks.

-486 US students and 19 International Students participated in international study, internships, & volunteer programs
+415 US students and 12 International Students participated in international study, internships, & service programs

-Top destinations include, Spain, Nicaragua, Italy, Mexico, and France.
+Top destinations include, France, Italy, Spain, Canada, and England.

-Above SU's enrollment %, Education Abroad Office hopes to continue to promote education abroad to students of historically underrepresented backgrounds.
+Above the national average of 31% on Open Doors, Education Abroad Office hopes to continue to promote education abroad to students of historically underrepresented backgrounds.

 Sponsored programs are selected partner programs and Exchange programs are selected partner universities.
 190 participated in Faculty-led programs, both long-term and short-term programs.